aaltodsg/spire-server/README.md

     * (asdf:load-system :asdf)

+Should return: T. If the above fails (asdf wasn't included afterall) simply load it with quicklisp:

+    * (ql:quickload "asdf")

+10) Load the rest of the libraries:

+    * (ql:quickload "drakma")
+    * (ql:quickload "hunchentoot")
+    * (ql:quickload "cl-json")
+    * (ql:quickload "cl-csv")

-Should return: T. SBCL can now be exited with (quit)
+SBCL can now be temporarily exited with (quit)

-9) Confirm that the home folder of the project is configured.
+11) Confirm that the home folder of the project is configured.
 Under the current home directory, find (or make) directory:

     ~/.config/common-lisp/source-registry.conf.d